 Upload your Federation Metadata XML in Command

-After you have completed the steps in Azure and downloaded the metadata, upload the XML metadata file.
-This process is performed in Command.
+After you have completed the steps in Azure and downloaded the metadata, upload the XML metadata file in Command.

 Test the SAML Connection in Azure AD